This page is under construction. Some parts may be missing.

 REsults

-The application of usability heuristics positively impacted the ranking of the prototypes.
-However, a significant portion of the cognitive load associated with LIFT Scenarios is intrinsic, stemming from task difficulty or the skills of the facilitator.
-This research utilizes quick testing and evaluation methods that are both feasible and adaptable.
+- A significant portion of the cognitive load associated with LIFT Scenarios is intrinsic, stemming from task difficulty or the facilitator’s skills.

 MEthod

-Following the Improving Improvement model, the research systematically addresses the behavioural and user interface factors that influence cognitive load throughout the application.
-Each design phase employs various methods, including user tests, interviews, heuristic evaluations, and prototyping.
-A total of 20 participants were involved in the research activities, excluding observations.
+- Following the Improving Improvement model, the research systematically addresses the behavioral and user interface factors that influence cognitive load throughout the application.

 Take Aways